winblues/winblues7/README.md

 - Wallpaper based on work by [KosZigler](https://www.deviantart.com/koszigler/art/Windows-7-Harmony-Style-Wallpaper-Like-Logon-700520270).
 - Project logo from Reddit user [Acz___](https://www.reddit.com/r/FrutigerAero/comments/110sgm7/msn_avatars_of_all_colors/).

-## Disclaimer
+## Licensing

+### Project Code & Configurations
+All original code, workflows, configurations, and documentation in this repository are licensed under the [Apache License 2.0](LICENSE).

+### Third-Party Assets
+This project contains visual and audio elements that resemble Microsoft® Windows™ 7.
+These assets are used for nostalgic and illustrative purposes only:

-Microsoft® Windows™ is a registered trademark of Microsoft® Corporation.
-This name is used for referential use only, and does not aim to usurp copyrights from Microsoft.
-Microsoft © 2025 All rights reserved.
-All resources belong to Microsoft Corporation.
+Microsoft® Windows™ is a registered trademark of Microsoft Corporation.
+This project is not affiliated with, endorsed by, or sponsored by Microsoft.
+All Microsoft trademarks, service marks, trade names, and product names are the property of Microsoft Corporation.

+This project does not distribute any copyrighted Microsoft binaries or code.
+Any similarity to Microsoft products is for interoperability, educational, and nostalgic purposes only.